model-checking/kani/README.md

    // Create a nondeterministic input let input = kani::any();

-   // Constrain it according to precondition kani::assume(precondition(input));
+   // Constrain it according to the function's precondition kani::assume(precondition(input));

    // Call the function under verification